 Letter, 1862 March 15, of Peter Howard Smith to Daniel Adkinson Smith, Aquia Creek.
 1 leaf : handwritten ; 5 3/16 x 8 1/4 in.
 Gift of Mildred Minnie (Smith) Sheetz of New York, N.Y., to the Museum of the Confederacy, June 6, 1944.
 Formerly formed part of the Museum of the Confederacy’s Soldier Letters Collection Series.

 Pocket diary, 1863–64, of Edward Owen.
 1 v. ( p.) : printed with handwritten completions ; 3 3/8 x 5 5/8 in.
 Gift of Edward Owen made to the Museum of the Confederacy, 1913 July.

-Papers, 1863–65, of William Alexander Thom of Northampton County.
+Papers, 1863–65, of William Alexander Thom of Northampton County, relate to his service as a surgeon during the Civil War as well as his involvement with the Confederate Association of Army and Navy Surgeons.
 8 items.
 Gift of Marian Elizabeth Thom (daughter of William Alexander Thom, 2nd recording secretary of the association) of Northampton County, through George Ross, made to the Museum of the Confederacy on 1906 August 13.